kakayuw/Code-Parser-for-DeepCS/README.md

 More Detail could be seen via [Deep Code Search](https://guxd.github.io/papers/deepcs.pdf "2018 ICSE").
 This paper will introduce what make up of API sequence and tokens as well as why they are important.

+### Input Prerequisite
+The input should be a line of java code that starts from return type and end with brace.
+The line MUST contains only one java method and without any commented out code(easy to do using RE)
 ### Usage
 Demo code:
 ```